Get started by searching below:

 What Is a Nursing Home Negligence Statute of Limitations?

 A statute of limitations is a law that limits the amount of time someone has to take legal action.
+State governments set these laws, affecting how long you have to file a civil lawsuit in cases of nursing home abuse or neglect.

-Statutes of Limitations by State
+Statute of Limitations Guide by State – Personal Injury Claims:

 • Alabama 2 years